Arunkumarxx/SQL-COURSE/README.md

 Used DataGrip by JetBrains and MySQL software for SQL.

-Explore the repository and review my progress.
-If you have any questions, don't hesitate to reach out.
+Feel free to explore the repository to review my progress.
+If you have any questions or suggestions, don't hesitate to reach out.
+Happy coding! 🚀
 Happy coding!